 Venture Round in 2013

-Lockitron, developed by Apigy, is a virtual door locking solution that allows users to lock and unlock deadbolt locks remotely using a mobile device.
-The system consists of a combination door lock device paired with a smartphone application, effectively transforming a cell phone into a digital key.
-This technology enables users to secure their homes without the need for traditional keys, enhancing convenience and accessibility in home security.
+Lockitron, developed by Apigy, is a provider of a virtual door locking application that allows users to lock and unlock deadbolt locks using remote control or a mobile device.
+The system combines a specialized door lock device with a smartphone application, effectively transforming a smartphone into a digital house key.
+This technology enables users to manage access to their homes without the need for traditional keys, enhancing convenience and security.

 Highfive Technologies